-Currently, the most effective and prevalent post combustion technologies used to abate NOx rely on the use of catalysts.
-Catalytic technology can come in the form of a selective catalytic reduction unit, lean-NOx catalyst, or NOx adsorber.
-The catalyst is used to lower the heat of reaction that is required for the breakdown and/or conversion of the target pollutants.
-With emergency standby generators, the catalyst would not reach its effective temperature during short-duration operations associated with periodic testing and maintenance, which is primarily how this engine will be operated.
+Currently, the most effective and prevalent post combustion technologies used to abate NOx and CO rely on the use of catalysts.
+For NOx reduction, catalytic technology can come in the form of a selective catalytic reduction unit, lean-NOx catalyst, or NOx adsorber.
+For CO, reduction is typically achieved through an oxidation catalyst.
+For each of these technologies, the catalyst is used to lower the heat of reaction that is required for the breakdown and/or conversion of the target pollutants.
+With emergency standby generators, the catalyst would not reach its effective temperature during short-duration